 The ETIAS visa waiver began its gradual implementation since it was proposed in 2016, and will continue to do so all the way up to its scheduled introduction as a mandatory requirement for travel to Europe at the end of 2022.

-The progressive development of this European system makes 2022 the last year in which eligible travelers will be able to visit Europe without an ETIAS.
+The progressive development of this European system makes 2022 the last year in which eligible travellers will be able to visit Europe without an ETIAS.
 It is therefore expected that a great number of tourists take advantage of the last year before the mandatory travel document comes into full force.

 The European Union has reached the following milestones towards the ETIAS becoming fully operational: